michael-sands/generic_games_site/third_party_policy.md

    6. Do not attempt to present your work as an official Generic Games or _Monster of the Week_ product.
 1. **Reproducing Text**
    1. You are welcome to quote or use snippets of text that are needed for rules purposes (for example, reproducing the text of a threat type and description in a _Monster of the Week_ mystery).
-   1. If you wish to quote a larger piece of text (for example, reproducing some paragraphs of advice for a derivative game) that may or may not be acceptable.
+   2. If you wish to quote a larger piece of text (for example, reproducing some paragraphs of advice for a derivative game) that may or may not be acceptable.
 Please ask permission directly.
 2. **Attribution**
-   2. For compatible works, please include a note like: "For use with with Monster of the Week by Michael Sands."
+   1. For compatible works, please include a note like: "For use with with Monster of the Week by Michael Sands."
    2. For derivative works, please include a note like: "Derived from Monster of the Week by Michael Sands"
-3. **Approved Works**
+4. **Approved Works**
-   4. For _Monster of the Week_ compatible or derived works, I am happy to give you an official "Approved for use with _Monster of the Week_" logo to include.
-If you would like to apply, send me an email.
-I'll need to look over the work and confirm that I'm happy to be associated with it, before you may use the logo.
-Note: approval will be based on a base level of professional presentation consistent with your plans for the work and lack of problematic content.
+   1. There was previously a process to get access to a logo that stated you had Generic Games' official approval of your work.
+This is no longer open.
+   2. I remain approving of those products that already went through this process and have been granted the approval logo.
-4. **Monster of the Week Copyright Notice**
+3. **Monster of the Week Copyright Notice**
    1. If your work is compatible with Monster of the Week, please add the following copyright notice: "Monster of the Week is copyrighted by Evil Hat Productions, LLC and Generic Games."

 # FAQ